 Under the direction of the Marketing and Communications department, a mascot handler’s mission is to actively promote Gardner-Webb through working with the live mascot and university constituents, while upholding the values, ethics and traditions of GWU.

-Applications for students interested in becoming a Mascot Handler for the 2021-2022 academic year is closed.
+Applications for students interested in becoming a Mascot Handler for the 2022-2023 academic year is open.

 Applicants for the Little Dawg positions must be currently enrolled as a undergraduate student at Gardner-Webb.
 Individuals should be able to commit a minimum of one academic year to the program, have previous experience with live animals and working with people of all ages at large and small-scale events is preferred.
 Students from all majors and backgrounds are encouraged to apply.